-- Model operational energy use in line with BREEAM and CIBSE TM54; - Aim to benchmark and set targets for minimum energy intensity in use (kWh/m2 for regulated and unregulated energy) and bring targets in line with emerging industry net zero standards for health care buildings; - Produce commissioning plans in line with BREEAM and deliver enhanced commissioning approach to ensure systems perform as intended from first occupancy; - Provide a metering strategy that allows PHP and occupiers to remotely and intelligently monitor and analyse energy consumption in use; - Assess whole life embodied carbon in line with RICS methodology and BREEAM, from RIBA Stage 2 to practical completion, providing an as built embodied carbon model; - Minimise embodied carbon from RICS stages A1-A5 and offset any residual emissions.
-Over time, set targets for minimum levels of embodied carbon, in line with industry standards.
+- Model operational energy use in line with BREEAM and CIBSE TM54; - Aim to benchmark and set targets for minimum energy intensity in use (kWh/m2 for regulated and unregulated energy) and bring targets in line with industry net zero standards for health care buildings e.g. CRREM UK Healthcare Pathways.; - Produce commissioning plans in line with BREEAM and deliver enhanced commissioning approach to ensure systems perform as intended from first occupancy; - Provide a metering strategy that allows PHP and occupiers to remotely and intelligently monitor and analyse energy consumption in use; - Assess whole life embodied carbon in line with RICS methodology and BREEAM, from RIBA Stage 2 to practical completion, providing an as built embodied carbon model; and - Minimise embodied carbon from RICS stages A1-A5 and offset any residual emissions, setting targets, over time, for minimum levels of embodied carbon, in line with industry standards.